 To activate the right to postpone the payment of rent, an eligible tenant needs to serve a notification for relief on its landlord.

 Repayment scheme for rental arrears

-The recent amendments also provide for a repayment scheme for those rental arrears.
+The Act also provides for a repayment scheme for those rental arrears.
 To activate the repayment scheme, an eligible tenant must also serve a notice on its landlord.
-Upon serving the notice, tenants must start payment of the first instalment no later than 1 November 2020.
+Upon serving the notice, tenants must start payment of the first instalment no later than 1 December 2020.

 Under the repayment scheme, tenants can pay for a specified portion of their arrears over an extended period of time (up to 9 months, or the remaining term of the tenancy, whichever is shorter) in equal instalments, with the interest payable on such arrears capped at 3% per annum.